Ananya4190/V3-3/README.md

 # Function to create sine nucleus
 def sinenucleus(Nx, Ny, seed, a, lamda, theta0, const):
-    """
-    Initialize a sine wave nucleus in the grid.

-    Parameters:
-        Nx (int): Number of grid points along the x-axis.
-        Ny (int): Number of grid points along the y-axis. seed (float): Not used in this function but kept for consistency with other nucleus functions. a (float): Amplitude of the sine wave. lamda (float): Wavelength of the sine wave. theta0 (float): Phase shift of the sine wave. const (float): Vertical shift of the sine wave.

-    Returns:
-        phi (ndarray): Array representing the phase field with the sine wave nucleus. tempr (ndarray): Array representing the temperature field (initialized to zero).
-    """
     phi = np.zeros((Nx, Ny))
     tempr = np.zeros((Nx, Ny))